Is Dark Chocolate Vegan?

 The good news is that vegans can have a secret bar of chocolate, as dark chocolate contains no milk or eggs.
 But as we’ve emphasized throughout this post, you must double-check the bar’s label to ensure it’s vegan-friendly before you buy it.

 Dark chocolate may be vegan in some cases, although this is not always the case.
+Luckily, the market for vegan milk and white chocolate, besides vegan dark chocolate, is getting bigger by the day!

 Read More: What Is Sustainable Chocolate?